banisterious/obsidian-canvas-roots/docs/planning/gramps-notes-family-integration.md

 ### Resolved

 1. **Where should notes appear in person notes?**
-   → Bottom of note content (after dynamic blocks), as "## Notes" section
+   → Phase 1: Bottom of note content (after dynamic blocks), as "## Notes" section → Phase 4: Separate note files with full metadata in frontmatter (user-preferred approach for round-tripping)

+   *Note: Phase 1's embedded approach trades some metadata fidelity for simplicity.
+Users needing full Gramps metadata preservation (handles, per-note privacy flags) should use Phase 4.*

 2. **How to handle multiple notes per person?**
    → Separate subsections by note type